 Why does pooling happen?

-Pooling, aka your free T3 going way too high (and the higher it goes, with accompanying hyper-like symptoms), seems to always be associated with having either 1) low cortisol 2) high cortisol 3) a mix of both, and/or 4) low aldosterone, another steroid. i.e “stressed adrenals”.
+Pooling, aka your free T3 going way too high, even above range, thus not making it to the cells, is always associated with having either 1) low cortisol 2) high cortisol 3) a mix of both, and/or 4) low aldosterone, another steroid. i.e “stressed adrenals”.
 Even midrange aldosterone is too low.

 What are symptoms patients experience due to pooling, which pushes excess adrenaline as one raises a T3-containing medication?

-They are individual.
 At first, pooling may not be recognized.
-But eventually, we can note a higher in the range Free T3, yet with continued symptoms.
-If on natural desiccated thyroid or T4/T3, we can notice a rising Free T3 with a low Free T4.
+But eventually, we can first note a very high free T3 or above range.
 As we raise, the most common symptoms are heart palpitations, a rising heartrate, and in some, anxiety.
 Some notice increased hypothyroid symptoms, which can include fatigue, depression, etc. Others notice the “hyper-like” symptoms such as anxiety, panicky feeling, jittery, shakiness, heart palps, higher heartrate, higher blood pressure, etc. More in the STTM 1 book with the blue gray cover.

-We find that the best test is NOT blood cortisol, which doctors will wrongly recommend.
-Instead, we order and do a saliva cortisol test, which you can do on your own, and is measuring that what is available and unbound.
-Blood is measuring what’s mostly bound and unavailable.
+There is a need to order and do a saliva cortisol test which measures what is available and unbound.
+Blood is measuring what’s mostly bound and unavailable, thus not ideal at all.
 And blood results do not always fit what our symptoms tell us.
 Plus a blood cortisol test is only at ONE TIME, and you miss what’s going on at other times.
-You can click below to order a saliva cortisol test.
+Additionally, you also need to test aldosterone, and blood works with that.

 Are pooling and a high Reverse T3 the same thing?